-The concept quickly went global and was somewhat simplified to denote overall lack of access to the new ICTs.
-On this basis, a plethora of initiatives was undertaken by players from all sectors to close the digital divide, efforts that were relatively more successful in industrialized countries.
+The concept quickly went global and was somewhat simplified to denote the overall lack of access to the new ICTs.
+On this basis, a plethora of initiatives were undertaken by players from all sectors to close the digital divide, which was relatively more successful in industrialized countries.
 Today, for example, 25 years after the Internet became public, only 3 billion people are connected – and less than 30% of the total population of developing countries has access.
 The divide persists then, particularly in developing countries.
 The story is slightly different if we focus on the diffusion of mobile technologies.
-But gaps remain in spite of the hype.
+But gaps remain despite the hype.
 In any event, note that while the digital divide has been slowly closing, income and wealth inequality has been rapidly increasing.

 The second broad category relates to the impact of the new technologies on work and employment.
-This is indeed not a new issue as we can historically trace it back to the first industrial revolution and the social reaction by Ned Ludd and his followers soon after that.
-Technology and innovation foster labor/capital productivity and triggers the displacement of workers by machines of all kinds, while demanding, at the same time, higher skills.
-Unless other sectors of the economy can absorb the surplus of workers, unemployment will increase thus fostering more substantial income inequality.
-Historical evidence suggests that in the medium and long term, initial unemployment generated by innovation and technology is superseded by new employment opportunities in other sectors of the economy.
-The debate here is on how long does this process takes and what are the policies that should be instituted to expedite it.
+This is indeed not a new issue as we can historically trace it back to the first industrial revolution and Ned Ludd and his followers’ social reaction soon after that.
+Technology and innovation foster labor/capital productivity and triggers the displacement of workers by machines of all kinds while demanding, at the same time, higher skills.
+Unless other sectors of the economy can absorb the surplus of workers, unemployment will increase, thus fostering more substantial income inequality.
+Historical evidence suggests that initial unemployment generated by innovation and technology is superseded by new employment opportunities in other sectors of the economy in the medium and long term.
+The debate here is on how long this process takes and the policies that should be instituted to expedite it.
 Needless to say, we cannot solve this here.

 Let us look at some data.
 The graph on the left depicts Google global revenues (data obtained from Google) for the last 13 years.
 Revenues, 90% of which come from advertisement, have grown at an average annual rate of 62.3% in the last 10 years.
 By the end of 2014, Google had 53,600 full-time employees globally and reported a net income of 14.5 billion dollars (see chart below).
 In contrast, IBM, which we can now see as an “oldie” in this sector, had for that same year over 430,000 full-time employees globally and a net income of 15.8 billion, very close to Google’s (in case you are wondering, Facebook had less than 10 thousand full-time global employees by the end of 2014).
 Does this mean that Google is almost 100 times more productive than IBM?
 Not really…